-Encore Wire's strategy is to combine its industry-leading delivery model, with world-class operations, to expand market share and profitability with loyal electrical distributor customers in a high-performance industry.
-Encore's legendary customer service, expansive single-campus model, low-cost production, centralized distribution, product innovation, and deep company culture have promoted Encore's growth and will contribute to its future success.
+Encore Wire's strategy is to combine its industry-leading service model with its world-class operations to meet demand profitability with loyal electrical distributor customers in a high-performance industry.
+Encore's customer service, expansive single-campus model, low-cost production, centralized distribution, product innovation, and deep company culture have promoted Encore's growth and should contribute to its future success.

-Customer Service: Customer loyalty has been a key driver of Encore's success, which it has earned through an intense focus on customer needs, building and maintaining strong relationships, exceeding performance and delivery expectations with an industry-leading order fill rate, and rapidly handling customer orders, shipments, and inquiries.
+Customer Service: Customer loyalty has been a key driver of Encore's success, which it has earned through an intense focus on customer needs, building and maintaining strong relationships, exceeding performance and service expectations with an industry-leading order fill rate, and rapidly handling customer orders, shipments, and inquiries.
 Encore maintains broad and deep product inventories based on our customers' needs, and believes that the speed and completeness with which it fills orders are critical to marketing its products.

 Single-Campus Model: Encore's single-site campus is a key competitive advantage.
-It enables a cohesive culture of loyalty and performance, low-cost manufacturing, distribution and administration efficiencies, speed to manufacture and deliver product, exceptional quality and safety programs, manufacturing flexibility and agility, acute cost control, optimized raw material planning and usage, and a resilience to supply chain issues experienced by others in our industry.
+It enables a cohesive culture of collaboration and performance, low-cost manufacturing, distribution and administration efficiencies, speed to manufacture and ship products, exceptional quality and safety programs, manufacturing flexibility and agility, acute cost control, optimized raw material planning and usage, and a resilience to supply chain issues experienced by others in our industry.

-Product Innovation: Encore has been a leader in bringing new ideas and innovative products to a "commodity" product line
+Product Innovation: Encore has been a leader in bringing new ideas and innovative products to a "commodity" product line.

 Encore pioneered the widespread use of Colored Insulation on feeder sizes of commercial wire, as well as colors on residential (non-metallic) cable.
 Encore's colors have become the industry standard and have improved job-site safety, provided handling efficiencies for electrical distributors, and reduced installation times for electrical contractors.
-Use of colors also enable building inspectors to immediately identify installed wire.
+Use of colors also enables building inspectors to immediately identify installed wire.